-The U.S. Government has a paid-up license in this invention and the right in limited circumstances to require the patent owner to license others on reasonable terms as provided for by the terms of contract No. HR0011-05-c-0120 awarded by DARPA/CMO.
+The U.S. Government has a paid-up license in the invention and the right in limited circumstances to require the patent owner to license others on reasonable terms as provided for by the terms of contact No. HR0011-05-0120 awarded by DARPA/CMO.